SuperMat: Physically Consistent PBR Material Estimation at Interactive Rates: Additional Details

-\textbf{Image Space Decomposition Baselines.} We compare SuperMat with 6 other image space decomposition networks.
+\textbf{Image Space Decomposition Baselines.} We compare SuperMat and SuperMatMV with 7 other image space decomposition networks.
 Inverse Indoor Rendering (IIR) \cite{zhu2022learning}, Intrinsic Image Diffusion (IID) \cite{kocsis2024intrinsic}, and RGB$\rightarrow$X \cite{zeng2024rgb} are scene-level material estimation methods.
 Derender3D \cite{wimbauer2022rendering} and IntrinsicAnything \cite{chen2024intrinsicanything} are adaptable to diverse data but do not generate all material types.
-StableMaterial \cite{litman2024materialfusion} provides image space material denoising diffusion priors to MaterialFusion, and, like SuperMat, focuses on decomposing object materials.
+StableMaterial \cite{litman2024materialfusion} and its multi-view version, StableMaterialMV, provide image space material denoising diffusion priors to MaterialFusion and, like SuperMat, focus on decomposing object materials.
+It is worth noting that, for scene-targeted methods, to ensure a fairer comparison, we re-train a deterministic method, IIR, and a diffusion-based method, RGB$\rightarrow$ X, on our dataset.